hanley6/IMUSensorModels/README.md

 P. Petkov and T. Slavov.
 "Stochastic Modeling of MEMS Inertial Sensors."
 Cybernetics and Information Technologies.
 Vol. 10.
 No. 2. pp. 31-40.
 2010.

+Important Folders:

+	SensorModel => Example C++ function, main.cpp, using class using SensorModel.h and SensorModel.cpp to simulate a gyroscope (In Visual Studio)

+	Matlab SensorModel => Matlab versions of the C++ SensorDetModel and SensorStocModel functions

+	Matlab Example => Example of using and analyzing Matlab sensor model